CIMF/cimf-website/content/en/competition.md

 ***

 #### Competition Rules:
-* Competition schedule will be determined by lots that contestants draw before the preliminary.
+* Competition schedule will be determined by lots drawn by the contestants prior to the preliminary competition.
 * Memorization is required for all competition categories.
-* Contestants may use the same piece for preliminary round and final round.
+* Contestants may use the same piece for both preliminary round and final round.
 * Contestants must provide two copies of their audition piece (solo part and piano reduction score) for the jurors.
 * At the discretion of the jurors, contestant’s performance may be interrupted or subjected to time restrictions.
 * Parents, teachers, and friends are invited and encouraged to attend the Competition.
 * The decision of the jurors is final and the jurors reserve the right not to award any level of the prizes.
 * All contestants must wait in front of designated location 5 minutes before entry.
 No late entry will be accepted.
 * Contestants must abide by all competition requirements or will be disqualified.